Ashleigh Smith + photo

 How To Grow Cover Crops:

-Then, when you are ready to plant your seeds apply an inoculant to any legume seeds (Pea, vetch, bean, lentils, soybeans, alfalfa, and clover).
+3. Prepare When you are ready to plant your seeds, apply an inoculant to any legume seeds (Pea, vetch, bean, lentils, soybeans, alfalfa, and clover).
 Inoculants are treatments that give your seeds a boost of access to important bacteria responsible for processing nitrogen from the air into usable forms for the plants.
 Because soils have become sparse with these important soil bacterium, an inoculant gives your soil a head start as your seeds begin to sprout.
 Using the chart in our Free Downloadable Cover Crop Growing Guide PDF mix the correct amount of inoculant, water, and seeds together.
 Plant within 12 hours before your inoculant wears off.

-Plant your cover crop seed using the broadcasting method.
+4. Plant Spread your cover crop seed using the broadcasting method and the recommended coverage rates.

 • Spring - Plant in the early spring and allow to grow until a few weeks before you plan to plant your crops.
 Mow your cover crop down.